ariel-os/ariel-os/CONTRIBUTING.md

 using a known identity.
 This will be done for you automatically if you use `git commit -s`.
-The email address used in your Sign-off must match the email address used for by commit author
+The email address used in your Sign-off must match the email address used for by commit author.

 To permanently add the 'Sign-off' to your commits contributed to Ariel OS, it is easiest to use a commit template.